ATTPC/ATTPCROOTv2/README.md

 Before submitting a pull request, reformat the code using `clang-format`.
 If run from within the repository it will pick up the `.clang-format` file detail the style.
 This file is also reproduced on the page detailing ROOT the ROOT coding style.
 If for some reason you need a section of code to not be formatted, you can turn off formatting using comment flags.
 Formatting of code is turned off with the comment `// clang-format off` and re-enabled with the comment `// clang-format on`.
 This process can be simplified using the command `git-clang-format` which when given no options will tun `clang-format` on all lines of code that differ between the working directory and HEAD.
 Detailed documentation is [here](https://github.com/llvm-mirror/clang/blob/master/tools/clang-format/git-clang-format).

+Before submitting a pull request run the tests as described [below](#running-tests).

 ## Adding a class

 Classes, for example a new generator, can be added by created the header and source files.
 In that directory the `CMakeLists.txt` file must be edited to add any include directories needed as well as add the source file so the make file knows to compile it.
 In addition the class should be added the the local `GenLinkDef.h` file, if needed.
 In addition, a symbolic link should be created to the new header in the `include` directory.
 Classes should respect the naming convention of `AtName.cxx` for source, and `AtName.h` for headers.
 The FairRoot macro used to generate the ROOT dictionaries for each library, assumes these file extensions.